-Commencing in November 2013, in conjunction with our joint venture partners Boral and Amey, we have created a safer and more serviceable network for all road users by delivering hundreds of routine and improvement works along Queensland’s south coast.
+Since commencing the contract in November 2013, we have created a safer and more serviceable network for all road users by delivering hundreds of routine and improvement works along Queensland’s south coast.

-With 10,427 incidents responded to so far (as of December 2018), our Ventia Boral Amey Joint Venture (VBA JV) team responds rapidly to keep our client’s customers moving and their roads hazard-free.
+With 10,427 incidents responded to so far (as of December 2018), our team responds rapidly to keep our client’s customers moving and their roads hazard-free.

 For the last five years and spanning the council areas of Scenic Rim, Logan City and Gold Coast City, the Road Asset Maintenance Contract (RAMC) has been responsible for: